canyonwalker: Roll to hit! (d&d)

 At my D&D game on Saturday, the players smelling a rat and interrogating the caravan leader wasn't the main event.
 It was only the precursor, though one through which they shifted the outcomes a bit.
 The main event came late that day (in game), when hobgoblins ambushed the caravan.

 The group was ready for an ambush of some kind.
 After uncovering the head merchant's treachery they knew an attack was coming, they just didn't know when or where.
-Their magic wasn't powerful enough to discern that... and they weren't willing to try something amoral like torture to force the merchant to confess details.
+Their magic wasn't powerful enough to discern that... and they weren't willing to try something amoral like torturing the merchant to force him to confess details.
 When the caravan's scouts saw a tree fallen across the road their Spidey Senses didn't just tingle, they shook rattles.

 Is this a trap?
 TTRPG players are often suspicious (Feb 2026)

 Riding on some of the wagons 100' back, Kiarana and Ryuu-Han aced their Spot checks.
-Kiarana saw a figure with a bow hiding behind a tree 25' off the side of the road, and Ryuu-Han saw the tips of weapons poking up from behind a low rock formation 20' to the other side, presumably held by ambushers waiting to attack.
+Kiarana saw a figure with a bow hiding behind a tree 25' off the side of the road, and Ryuu-Han saw the tips of weapons poking up from behind a low rock formation 20' to the other side.
+He figured there were ambushers hiding behind the rocks.
 Kiarana cast Spiritual Weapon and started attacking the covert archer.
-Ryuu-Han cast Mage Armor to protect himself.
+Ryuu-Han cast Mage Armor to protect himself from incoming shots.

 One hobgoblin by itself isn't much, in D&D terms...
 (Mar 2026)